-Wearable applications should be able to run on a variety of devices.
-However, due to increasing fragmentation, it became more difficult to create cross-platform apps.
+Wearable applications should be able to run on a variety of instruments.
+However, increasing fragmentation made it more challenging to create cross-platform apps.

 #7.
 Storage Space

 Because wearables are so tiny, they need a lot of storage capacity.
 As a result, be careful to create an app that uses as little storage space as possible.

 #8.
 Constant Updates

 In addition, the development and support teams have the ongoing task of adding new features and fixing any possible bugs.

 The problem of fragmentation hampers wearable app development.
-The bulk of wearable apps lacks cross-platform interoperability, leading to fragmentation of the wearable market.
+The bulk of wearable apps lack cross-platform interoperability, leading to fragmentation of the wearable market.

 #10.
 Extensive Testing

 Users want mobile solutions tailored to their needs, while businesses wish for more efficient solutions.

 Consequently, don’t even think of bypassing the quality assurance step.
 But have you ever thought about what might happen if a connected device with wearables suddenly stopped working?
 As a consequence, there will be a period of inefficiency.

 Gaming, healthcare, banking, and other industries might benefit from the technology.

 The developer’s flexibility is a good indicator of the project’s future development.
 A company’s success depends on the steps taken to overcome hurdles throughout the wearable app development process.

-As a company that focuses on app development, Zennaxx is always trying to improve its development strategies, especially for wearable devices, to keep up with how device structures change over time.
+As a company that focuses on app development, Zennaxx always tries to improve its development strategies, especially for wearable devices, to keep up with how device structures change over time.